Gregory of Narek: Other works

 There is also a single extant manuscript of a commentary by Gregory on chapters 38 and 39 of the Book of Job.
 Gregory also wrote hymns, panegyrics on various holy figures, homilies, numerous chants and prayers that are still sung today in Armenian churches (example: Havun Havun).

 Scholars have noted that Gregory often departs from the standards of the Armenian and Greek traditions of panegyrics and encomia and innovates in interesting and distinctive ways.
 Of particular importance are his two recensions of the encomium on the Holy Virgin, in which he affirms the doctrines of Mary's bodily Assumption (verap'okhumn), perpetual virginity, and perhaps the Immaculate Conception.

 The encomium on the Holy Virgin was written as part of a triptych requested by the bishop Step'anos of Mokk'.
 The other two panegyrics forming this set are the History of the Holy Cross of Aparank, which commemorates the donation of a relic of the True Cross to the monastery of Aparank' by the Byzantine emperors Basil II and Constantine VIII, and the Encomium on the Holy Cross.
 By focusing on the cross, both of these panegyrics counter Tondrakian rejection of veneration of the cross and other material objects.
 Here again, as in the rest of Gregory's corpus, the saint defends orthodoxy against the Tondrakians and other heretical movements.
 Gregory also wrote a panegyric on St. Jacob of Nisibis, a fourth-century Syriac bishop who has been and remains today highly esteemed among Armenians.
-Gregory also has is an encomium on the Holy Apostles.
+Gregory also has an encomium on the Holy Apostles.

 Gregory also authored around two dozen tagher (lays or odes), which are the first documented religious poems in Armenian literature, and spiritual songs called gandz, both in verse and prose.
 Gregory also composed music for his odes, but they are not considered sharakans (chants).

 Many of the festal odes and litanies as well as the panegyrics have been translated to English and annotated by Abraham Terian.